greg-hutchinson/agile/PITCHME.md

 - Waterfall approach works better for complicated problems
 ---
 ## And Finally ...
 If you can look back in 6 months and say<br><br>"We are more Agile today than we were 6 months ago"<br><br>That's progress.
-Enjoy the Journey
+Enjoy the journey
 ---
 @img[midpoint](assets/img/thank-you.jpg)
 @img[south-east span-25](assets/img/bio-greg-on-hill.jpg)